 Paragliders collide in midair, fall to death in San Diego

-SAN DIEGO: Two paragliders collided in midair above one of the most popular paraglider ports in the United States, falling about 23 metres to their deaths before horrified witnesses, media reports said, citing witnesses and San Diego officials.
+SAN DIEGO: Two paragliders collided in midair above one of the most popular paraglider ports in the United States, falling about 23m to their deaths before horrified witnesses, media reports said, citing witnesses and San Diego officials.

-After colliding, the two men plummeted onto the bluff above San Diego's Black's Beach on Saturday, "twirling, almost like a leaf falling," witness Ryan Bloum, 25, told the San Diego Union-Tribune.
+After colliding, the two men plummeted onto the bluff above San Diego's Black's Beach on Saturday (Mar 9), "twirling, almost like a leaf falling", witness Ryan Bloum, 25, told the San Diego Union-Tribune.

 Officials did not identify the men, aged 61 and 43.